Sorry, you need to enable JavaScript to visit this website.

 Afterschool Programs

-In School Year 2022-2023, afterschool programs managed by Out of School Time Programs (OSTP) will be offered in 55 schools.
 Schools not participating in OSTP afterschool programs may offer their own programs to students.
 Please contact your student’s school for more information.

 • OSTP is hiring afterschool program teachers, paraprofessionals, and site leaders.
-Get information and apply here.
+Get information and apply here

 What do afterschool programs offer?

-Participation in high-quality afterschool programming has been proven to improve school attendance, academic achievement, graduation rates, and attitudes toward learning.
+Participation in high-quality afterschool programming has been proven to improve school attendance, academic achievement, and attitudes toward learning.
 Students attending two and a half hours of afterschool programs each day gain the equivalent of nearly two months of learning time.

 What are the afterschool program hours?